 There will be many technical terms below, but I think three are more important than others, so an explanation of them before going to the alphabetical order.

 The circular bumps are on almost every LEGO piece.
-They fit inside the anti-studs below another piece and form the interlocking system of LEGO.
+They fit inside the anti-studs below another piece and form LEGO's interlocking system.
 They are often used for measuring LEGO parts and models.

 Any LEGO piece that is at least three plates high.
 While the most common bricks are rectangular, there are many round bricks.